tejas-2232/python-All-in-One/README.md

   1.1 If loop
   1.2 for loop
   1.3 while loop

-2.Strings
+2. Functions and variables

-3.Reading files
+3. Reading files
-4. functions and variables
+4. Strings
 5. functions and files
-6.memorizing logic
+6. memorizing logic
 7.

 1. Conditional statements<br>

 1.1 If else Loop:

        ```